michelled/weavly.org/src/resources/introduction-to-accessible-coding.md

 description: Coding education is becoming an increasingly common and important part of the curriculum in elementary schools around the world.
 However, coding education is not accessible to many kids.
+metaImage: /assets/media/design-activity_hua7f35ba46080e3314a834735ed95f389_2828843_1000x0_resize_q75_box.jpg
+metaImageAlt: "Young boy sitting on the floor and using a coding environment on his laptop to control a robot on the floor. "
 ---
 Coding education is becoming an increasingly common and important part of the curriculum in elementary schools around the world.